 The dependency ratio is a shorthand measure that compares the proportion of a population that is economically 'non-productive' with the proportion that (in theory) generates wealth.
-In practical terms, the youngest and oldest cohorts are unproductive dependants whereas the middle-aged groups are wealth producers.
+In practical terms, the youngest and oldest cohorts are unproductive dependents whereas the middle-aged groups are wealth producers.
 The dependency ratio expresses the relationship between the active and inactive segments of a society using the following formula:

-dependency ratio = $\frac{(\% \text{ under } 15) + (\% \text{ over } 65)}{(\% \text{ aged } 15-64)} \times 100$
+dependency ratio = $$\frac{(\% \text{ under } 15) + (\% \text{ over } 65)}{(\% \text{ aged } 15-64)} \times 100$$

 A high score of around 60-70 suggests a lack of balance.
-It indicates that there are relatively high numbers of dependants in comparison with working taxpayers.
+It indicates that there are relatively high numbers of dependants in comparison with working people.

 The dependency ratio is rising in many high-income countries and emerging economies as numbers of retired people increase.
-For instance, only 60 per cent of UK citizens are of working age.
+For instance, just under 70 per cent of UK citizens are of so-called working age (16-64).
 Taxes on their wages help pay for: the state pensions of the 21 per cent who are retired; the costs of schooling the young; and healthcare costs for both dependent groups.
 By 2030, only 56 per cent will be of working age.
 Dependency in Japan is predicted to become an even greater challenge (Figure 1.14).
+In South Korea, the percentage aged over 65 is predicted to rise from 11 in 2011 to 30 by 2050.